19hours/sg-statutes/Acts/Gas Act.md

 (a) the prevention and suppression of pollution, contamination or waste of gas;

-(b) the prevention of misuse of, or damage to, apparatus and works belonging to a gas transporter or used for the purposes of conveying or supplying gas;
+(b) the prevention of misuse of, or damage to, apparatus and works owned by, or under the control or management of, a gas transporter or used for the purposes of conveying or supplying gas;

 [24/2007 wef 11/06/2007]

+[Act 43 of 2018 wef 03/05/2019]

 (c) the prescribing of materials of which conduits, pipes, and other apparatus and fittings for use in connection with the supply of gas shall be made, and in respect of their size, shape, fitting, arrangement, connection, quality and workmanship, testing and inspection and cleaning;